 - The treatments you have tried in an attempt to resolve the back issue, such as physical therapy, cortisone shots, and medication.

 Unfortunately, Social Security decisions are not always fair.
 The legal team of Schmidt Kramer wants to help you attempt to receive the benefits you need.
-Contact us today to speak with an attorney about your situation.
+Contact us today to speak with a Social Security Disability attorney about your situation.

 If you know someone who is experiencing back pain and is interested in collecting Social Security, we encourage you to share this information with him or her!